 Out of the deep sorrow, darkness and instability came miracles.
 We would never have expected ourselves to have these marvellous adventures and experiences.
 It is even more mind-blowing that in the midst of our grief, we produced books and art we would have never dared to dream of creating.
 If you told me in January that in December we would be heading to the United Kingdom for the foreseeable future, I would probably scoff.
 These precious things we acknowledge are ours to hold only by the grace of God.

 What’s up ahead?

 We should already be on our 14.5 hour flight to London when you read this.
 It is mind-blowing that this year, the Christmas songs about warm fires and cold weather will finally make sense.

 The blog will continue to be an integral part of our lives.
 We will fill you in with our adventures in London very soon!
-We'll take our time and roam before heading to our long term abode near the University outside of London.
+We'll take our time and roam before heading to our long term abode outside of Leicester.
 We will continue to capture the precious moments and adventures of our odd lives.
 Hang around www.hirojack.com as we continue to share our stories, art and books with you!